Finite Generation in Polynomial Semirings: Application to Degree 3 Polynomials

 By Viète's formulas we have $\alpha\beta\gamma=c$ which implies $c\leq \alpha^3$.
 We also have $\alpha^3+a\alpha^2-b\alpha = c \leq \alpha^3$ which implies $\frac{b}{a} \geq \alpha$.
 Combining both inequalities we get $b^3 \geq a^3c$.
 For the other inequality, we have by Viète's equations $\beta + \gamma + \alpha = -a$ which implies $a + \alpha \leq -\beta - \gamma \leq 2\alpha$.
 Combining with $\alpha \leq \frac{b}{a}$, the inequality follows. \\ \end{proof}

 The converse of the above proposition is not true in general, even if $\Na$ is atomic.
-In the next example, we will prove that the above conditions does not imply weak perron.
+In the next example, we will prove that the above conditions do not imply weak perron.

-\begin{example} Let $\m_\alpha(X)=X^3+X^2-bX-2$ where $b\geq 4$ is an integer.
+\begin{example} Let $\m_\alpha(X)=X^3+X^2-bX-2$ where $b\geq 6$ is an integer.
 By checking the divisors of $2$, we can see that $\m_\alpha(X)$ has no rational root, and hence is irreducible.
 We have $\m_\alpha(\sqrt{b}).\m_\alpha(0)<0$, thus $\alpha$ is between $0$ and $\sqrt{b}$.
 Note that $\alpha$ is the unique positive root for $\m_\alpha$ since by Theorem \ref{descarte} it has $1$.
 We also have $\m_\alpha(-\sqrt{b})>0$ with $\m_\alpha$ of odd degree, so it must have a root $\beta<-\sqrt{b}$.
 Thus we have $|\beta|>\sqrt{b}>\alpha$, and therefore $\alpha$ is not a weak Perron number.
 Since $|\m_\alpha(0)|\neq 1$, then $\Na$ is atomic by proposition \ref{atomicity}.
 In view of theorem \ref{perron}, $\Na$ is infinitely generated. \end{example}

 \begin{proposition} If $\Na$ is atomic and $\m_\alpha(X) = X^3+aX^2-bX-c$ then $\Na$ is not an LFM. \end{proposition} \begin{proof} By Proposition \ref{ufm}, $\Na$ is not a UFM.
 Suppose it is a proper LFM, by Proposition \ref{lfm} with Proposition \ref{generation} there exists a polynomial $H(X) = X^4 - \sum \limits_{i=0}^{3} c_i X^i$ where $c_i$ are all nonnegative having $\alpha$ as a root.
-As such, it can be written as $H(X) = \m_\alpha(X)(X+d)$ with $d$ is a nonzero integer.
+As such, it can be written as $H(X) = \m_\alpha(X)(X+d)$ with $d$ being a nonzero integer.
 After developing, considering the coefficient degree $0$, we get $d > 0$.
 The coefficient of degree $3$ implies that $d < -a$ which is a contradiction. \end{proof}

 The next example illustrates the case when $\m_\alpha$ satisfies the necessary conditions of proposition \ref{coef}, and the size of the set of atoms is $5$.

 \begin{example} Let $\m_\alpha(X)=X^3+X^2-pX-2p$ where $p$ is a prime number strictly greater than $3$.
 By the rational root test, the only possible rational roots are $\pm1,\pm2,\pm p,\pm2p$, and none of them is a root, and hence is irreducible.
 We have $\m_\alpha(1)<0$, and $\m_\alpha$ is ultimately positive, therefore it has a positive root $\alpha>1$.
 Note that $\alpha$ is the unique positive root for $\m_\alpha$ since by Theorem \ref{descarte} it can have at most $1$.
 Since $|\m_\alpha(0)|\neq 1$, then $\Na$ is atomic by Proposition~\ref{atomicity}.
 In view of Proposition~\ref{notlfm}, $\Na$ is not an $LFM$, thus $1,\ \alpha,\ \alpha^2,\ \alpha^3,\ \alpha^4$ are atoms.
 We will prove that $ \alpha^5$ is not an atom.
 Indeed, $\alpha$ is a root of $X^5+(1-p)X^3+(2-p)X^2-4p$. \end{example}